-- swelling
+- Swelling.

-- sores, ulcers or wounds that are not healing
+- Sores, ulcers or wounds that are not healing.

-- tired, throbbing and painful legs
+- Tired, throbbing and painful legs.

-- varicose veins
+- Varicose veins.

-- dry, itchy and scaly skin
+- Dry, itchy and scaly skin.

-- reddish brown staining above the ankle
+- Reddish brown staining above the ankle.

-- cramp or pain after walking
+- Cramp or pain after walking.

-- hot, inflamed and tender skin
+- Hot, inflamed and tender skin.

-If you notice any of these, make sure you get your legs and feet checked out at your GP practice.
+If you notice any of these, make sure you get your legs and feet checked out at your local health services.